MMagTech/fmTV/README.md

 - `DOWNLOAD_PATH`: Directory where downloaded videos will be saved (`/downloads` by default).
 - `APP_DATA_PATH`: Directory for storing application data and logs (`/appdata` by default).
 - `POLLING_INTERVAL`: Interval (in seconds) between Last.fm API polls (`300` seconds by default).
+- `YOUTUBE_API_KEY` = Google Developer APIU key for Youtube Data API v3

+### Obtaining a Developer Key from Google Developer Console

+Used for downloading metadata and setting thumbnail

+**To obtain an API key from the Google Developer Console, follow these steps:**

+Go to the Google Developer Console:

+**Create a New Project:**

+Click on the project drop-down menu at the top of the page.
+Click on "New Project".
+Enter a project name and click "Create".
+**Enable YouTube Data API:**

+With your new project selected, go to the left-hand menu and click on "Library".
+In the search bar, type "YouTube Data API v3" and select it from the search results.
+Click the "Enable" button.

+**Create Credentials:**

+Go to the left-hand menu and click on "Credentials".
+Click on "Create Credentials" at the top of the page.
+Select "API key".
+A dialog will appear with your new API key.
+You can copy this key to use in your script.

+**Restrict API Key (Optional but recommended):**

+Click on the "Restrict key" button in the dialog where your API key is displayed.
+Under "API restrictions", select "Restrict key" and choose "YouTube Data API v3".
+Under "Application restrictions", you can specify the type of applications that can use this key (e.g., HTTP referrers, IP addresses, etc.).
+Click "Save".